rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 When designing a plugin interface, it is always best to start from the COM-RPC interface definition.
 A COM-RPC interface is defined in a C++ header file, and is a struct that inherits virtually from `Core::IUnknown`.
 This is very similar to interfaces in Microsoft COM.
 The plugin code will then provide an implementation of one or more COM-RPC interfaces.

-During the build, code-generation tools automatically convert these interfaces into ProxyStub classes that are used to resolve the interface at runtime and handle the serialisation/deserialisation of data over the wire.
+During the build, code-generation tools automatically generate ProxyStub classes for each interface.
+These ProxyStubs handle the serialisation/deserialisation of messages when crossing process boundaries (this code is not necessary for in-process COM-RPC communication, since that just resolves down to local function calls and no data marshalling occurs).

 #### IUnknown